cenit-io/openapi/README.md

-# Cenit IO OpenAPI Specification
+# Cenit IO - REST API spec in OpenAPI(fka Swagger) 2.0 format
 [![Build Status](https://travis-ci.org/cenit-io/openapi.svg?branch=master)](https://travis-ci.org/cenit-io/openapi)

 Cenit IO (https://cenit.io) is an Open Platform for Data and Business Integration (iPaaS) to process, storage and move data in connection with Cloud or On-Premise services.
 It has been designed to orchestrate data flows that may involve several kind of endpoints (APIs, Datasets, EDI).
 It makes possible the automation of all operational processes in a company, connecting between organization's on-premises infrastructure and cloud provider services.